Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

     **NOTE**: After five minutes, the previous credential should stop working as the existing session timed out.

-1. Restart the Redfish Translation Service (RTS) to pickup the new PDU credentials:
+1. (`ncn#`) Restart the Redfish Translation Service (RTS) to pickup the new PDU credentials:

     ```bash
-    ncn-m001# kubectl -n services rollout restart deployment cray-hms-rts
+    kubectl -n services rollout restart deployment cray-hms-rts
-    ncn-m001# kubectl -n services rollout status deployment cray-hms-rts
+    kubectl -n services rollout status deployment cray-hms-rts
     ```

-1. Wait for RTS to initialize itself:
+1. (`ncn#`) Wait for RTS to initialize itself:

     ```bash
-    ncn-m001# sleep 3m
+    sleep 3m
     ```

-1. Verify RTS was able to communicate with the PDUs with the updated credentials:
+1. (`ncn#`) Verify RTS was able to communicate with the PDUs with the updated credentials:

     ```bash
-    ncn-m001# kubectl -n services exec -it deployment/cray-hms-rts -c cray-hms-rts-redis -- redis-cli keys '*/redfish/v1/Managers'
+    kubectl -n services exec -it deployment/cray-hms-rts -c cray-hms-rts-redis -- redis-cli keys '*/redfish/v1/Managers'
     ```

     Expected output for a system with 2 PDUs.